JankaGramofonomanka/LatteCompiler/README.md

-- (NOT IMPLEMENTED YET)
-  You can compile your code to llvm by running
+- You can compile your code to llvm by running
   ```
   ./latc_llvm [FILE].lat
   ```